May 9, 2024

 "Man working on his project remotely, thanks to digital signatures

-It’s no secret that in order to become more competitive, engineering firms must embrace the digital world and the advantages it can provide.
-When it comes to digitalizing engineering workflows, authenticating professional engineering documents is a great place to start.
+In today’s digital-first world, engineering firms must embrace digital tools and the advantages they provide in order to stay competitive.
+When it comes to digitalizing workflows, a great place to start is with authenticating professional engineering documents.
 In fact, adopting professional digital signatures is a tried and tested step to going digital without disruptions.
-How tried and true exactly?

-When adopting professional digital signatures, firms see improvement in many areas, ranging from reducing legal risk to cutting costs, to easier recruitment.
+When employing professional digital signatures, firms see improvements in many areas, ranging from reducing legal risk, to cutting costs, to easier recruitment.
 Find out how the most future-ready firms set themselves up for success using CertifiO professional digital signatures below.

 Managing Legal Risk

 When signing and authenticating professional engineering documents, compliance is always a top-of-mind concern.
-But more than ticking a box to satisfy a regulatory body, proper authentication workflows are a fundamental piece of the puzzle when it comes to managing a firm’s exposure to legal risk.
+But enabling proper authentication workflows means more than just ticking a box to satisfy a regulatory body; they are a fundamental piece of the puzzle for managing a firm’s exposure to legal risk.

 Uniformity: a Tool to Reduce Points of Failure

 In addition to these features, implementing professional digital signatures across the board can help firms ensure process uniformity when it comes to professional document authentication.
-Instead of having multi-step processes for signing and digitalizing documents, having different processes for paper and electronic documents, or a variety of situation-dependent procedures, firms can set one, simple process for digitally signing professional engineering documents that is used by everyone and in every situation.
+Instead of having different multi-step processes for signing and digitalizing documents, whether paper or electronic, or a variety of situation-dependent procedures, firms can set one, simpliflied process for digitally signing professional engineering documents used by everyone and in every situation.

 By adhering to industry-specific regulations and certification requirements, firms can mitigate legal risks, enhance data integrity, and instill trust among clients and stakeholders.